 - Breadcrumbs: I tested this recipe with both classic and panko breadcrumbs, and both worked well.
 If you only have seasoned breadcrumbs on hand, just scale back the Italian seasoning to 2 tsp.
 Alternatively, if you're making these meatloaf minis gluten free, use oat flour instead.

 - Spices: Italian seasoning, smoked paprika, and garlic powder give the loaves a savory-smoky edge.
 If you prefer a little spice, feel free to add some crushed red pepper flakes, too.

 - Condiments: A mix of Worcestershire sauce and tomato paste help create the savory backbone of these loaves.

 - Flax Eggs: Flax eggs (and chia eggs) replicate the consistency of an egg really well and can be used as a binder in plant-based recipes.
-One flax egg = 1 Tbsp flaxseed meal + 2.5 Tbsp water.
+One flax egg = 1 tablespoon flaxseed meal + 2.5 tablespoon water.

 Step 1: Prepare Flax Eggs

 Combine flaxseed meal with water in a small bowl.
 Let sit until the mixture becomes gelatinous.

 This is also a good time to heat the oven to 375ºF and thoroughly grease 10 cups of a 12-cup muffin tin.

 Heat oil in a large skillet over medium-high heat.
 Once hot, add onions and mushrooms; cook until softened, stirring occasionally, about 8 to 10 minutes.

 Add tomato paste, Italian seasoning, smoked paprika, and garlic powder; stir well to combine.
 Cook for 2 more minutes, allowing the tomato paste to deepen in color.
 Next, add Worcestershire sauce, brown sugar, salt, and pepper; stir well to combine.